Root Canals: Are They Safe?

 The odds are stacked against long term success with root canals, and indeed, studies are showing that failures do occur at some point in the life span of the root-filled teeth.

 Can You Have a Successful Root Canal?

-This is where it gets sticky.
-Traditional dentists will usually recommend a root canal for infected or dead teeth, and redo or surgical root canal (called an apicoectomy) if that root canal fails.
-In fact, I myself have performed hundreds of root canals in my career, but I no longer offer or perform the procedure.
+Traditional dentists will usually recommend a root canal for infected or dead teeth, and redo a surgical root canal (called an apicoectomy) if that root canal fails.
+I myself have performed hundreds of root canals in my career, but I no longer offer or perform the procedure.

 Why the change?